EmilLamprecht/vakish-1/_data/blog/2023-12-13-data-governance-eu-legislation-blockchain-the-missing-link.md

 path: /data-governance/
 date: 2023-11-29T12:00:42.879Z
 title: "Data Governance & EU Legislation: Blockchain = The Missing Link?"
-metaDescription: Principles of data governance.
-Overview of EU legislation, especially the Data Governance Act.
+metaDescription: Principles of data governance and an overview of the related EU legislation.
 The potential of blockchain as a medium for streamlining data governance.
 author: Rachel Byfleet
 ---
 - - -